alecthomas/voluptuous/tests.rst

   [1, 2, 3]

-validation should return instances of the right types when the types are subclasses of dict or list::
+Validation should return instances of the right types when the types are subclasses of dict or list::

   >>> class Dict(dict):